ralyodio/nodejs-stream/README.md

 NodeJS Stream
 =============

 An example NodeJS application which uses an event-stream to push notifications to the client side using server side events.
+Firehose provided by Twitter, Meetup, and Digg.

 Configuration
 -------------